 Employees are entitled to work a maximum of 48 hours a week, unless they freely opt out from this limit.
 The working time regulations also include requirements for work breaks and for rest periods between working days.

-Following a recent Court of Justice of the European Union (CJEU) decision, employers should check the working time of mobile employees who have no 'fixed place' of work.
+Following a Court of Justice of the European Union (CJEU) decision, employers should check the working time of mobile employees who have no 'fixed place' of work.
 In this case, the judge ruled that time spent travelling to and from the first and last client of the day should count as working time.

 The test of whether time qualifies as working time depends on whether the employee is: